 The City of Copenhagen established the European School Copenhagen in 2014 to provide more international school places in Copenhagen.
 It was furthermore established to give opportunities for a broader group of international employees and parents wanting to offer their children an international schooling without having to pay the relatively high cost of the existing international schools in the greater Copenhagen Area.

 Organisationally, the European School Copenhagen is a division of the internationally renowned Sankt Annæ Gymnasium (SAG), with a shared board and principal.
-Day to day operations at the European School Copenhagen are overseen by its own management with reference to the principal of SAG.
+Day to day operations at the European School Copenhagen are overseen by its own management with reference to the principal of SAG, Anette Holst.

 With its unique musical environment and strong academic position as Denmark’s only combined Primary and Secondary School, SAG will ensure that the European School Copenhagen is solidly anchored in the Danish educational system.

-The European School Copenhagen has a shared vision with Sankt Annæ Gymnasium:
+The vision of the European School Copenhagen has been developed together with Sankt Annæ Gymnasium:

 We educate to instil insight and a global mindset.

 We create the future voices of the world.

 The school’s values – Respect, Commitment, Collaboration, Responsibility, Curiosity and Empathy – were decided in 2017 following a consultative process with the staff, parents, pupils and Board.